pay360/mobilesdk-android/README.md

 ##Error Handling

 If a payment fails e.g. SDK calls back into paymentFailed(), there will be instances where the payment is in an indeterminate\unknown state i.e. the transaction times out or a network error occurred.

-Where the state of the transaction is unknown (shouldCheckStatus() on the ReasonCode returns true) you should query the state of the last transaction by calling getTransactionStatus passing the operation identifier returned by makePayment.
+If isSafeToRetryPayment() on the reasonCode returns true then it is safe call makePayment again to retry the payment.
+Otherwise you should query the state of the last transaction by calling getTransactionStatus passing the operation identifier returned by makePayment.
-Calling makePayment again at this point may result in a duplicate payment so should be avoided.

 The function getTransactionStatus will use the same callback mechanism as makePayment().